statengeneraal/laws-markdown/verdrag/patent/cooperation/treaty/BWBV0004680/README.md

 ### Rule  70

-####International Preliminary Report on Patentability by the International Preliminary Examining Authority (International Preliminary Examination Report)
+####International preliminary Report on Patentability by the International Preliminary Examining Authority (International Examination Report)

 70.1.   *Definition*  For the purposes of this Rule, “report” shall mean international preliminary examination report.
 70.2.   *Basis of the Report*